billabong93/openkore_latam/openkore-master/plugins/timeoutRandomizer/README.md

 ## Usage
 1. Copy `plugins/timeoutRandomizer/timeoutRandomizer.pl` to your `plugins.txt` list so OpenKore loads it.
 2. Edit `control/timeout_randomizer.txt` and add the timeouts you want to randomize.
 Each line should contain the timeout name followed by either a single value or a minimum and maximum value.
+When the `profiles` plugin is in use, the configuration is loaded from the selected profile folder (for example, `profiles/bot1/timeout_randomizer.txt`).
 3. Reload the configuration (`reload timeouts`, `reload timeout_randomizer`, or restart OpenKore).

 Example configuration: